ArtYard does not currently accept unsolicited submissions for exhibitions or programming.

-ArtYard does not currently have any open calls for theater programming.
-Due to limited staffing capacity, it is not likely that we will have open calls in the near future.
-You are welcome to send a sample of your work to email@example.com and we will keep the information on file.
+ArtYard does not currently have any open calls for programming in our theater and it is not likely that we will have open calls in the near future.
+You are welcome to send a sample of your work to firstname.lastname@example.org and we will keep the information on file.
 These submissions will not receive a formal response.

 The Artist Residency buildings serve four key functions:

 1) Residency Program: The residency buildings, at 50 Trenton Avenue and 12 Bridge Street, provide housing and studio space for artists invited to participate in our Residency Program.
 During the formal residency program artists (individually or in collaborative groups) incubate new works or refine works nearing completion.

 2) Residential Workshops: From time-to-time ArtYard will host intensive residential workshops whereby communal gathering is encouraged or required as part of the workshop.
 In these cases, we utilize the residency buildings to offer low or no-cost housing to residential workshop participants.

 3) Host Visiting Curators or Artists: ArtYard works very collaboratively with both our curators and participating artists.
 As such, it is common for curators or artists to visit ArtYard several times during the development of an exhibition, the planning of a workshop series, or to iron out the details of a commissioned work.
 During these times, the residency buildings provide a sacred space for work, gathering and rest.

 4) Retreat: On the rare occasions when the residency buildings are not otherwise occupied, ArtYard may choose to host an artist or non-profit peer organization in need of a “retreat” or sacred space to regroup and recharge.

 ArtYard does not currently offer our spaces for rent.
 We are in the process of developing space rental offerings, policies, and a rental fee structure.
 If you are interested in updates regarding our space rentals, please sign up for our newsletter or check back here for future updates.